josevdr95new/SFL-PricesP2P/README.md

-Guide to Manually Install Unpacked Extensions in Chrome If you have a Chrome extension in unpacked format (for example, a folder containing the extension files), you can manually install it by following these steps:
+# Manual Installation Guide for Chrome Extensions

+This guide will show you how to manually install Chrome extensions using uncompressed files.
+This is useful if you have downloaded an extension in ZIP format or if you are developing your own extension.

+## Prerequisites

+- Google Chrome installed on your computer.
+- The extension files uncompressed in a folder.

-Step 1: Prepare the Extension
+## Steps to Install the Extension

-Download the Extension: Ensure you have the unpacked extension folder on your computer.
-This folder should contain a manifest.json file along with other necessary files.
-Step 2: Open Chrome
-Launch Google Chrome: Make sure you are using the latest version of Chrome.
+1. **Download and Unzip the Extension**
+   - If you downloaded the extension in ZIP format, unzip it to a folder of your choice.

+2. **Open Google Chrome**
+   - Launch Google Chrome on your computer.

-Step 3: Access the Extensions Page
+3. **Access the Extensions Page**
-Go to the Extensions Page: Type chrome://extensions/ in the address bar and press Enter.
-Step 4: Enable Developer Mode
+   - Click on the three dots icon in the upper right corner of Chrome.
+   - Select `More tools` > `Extensions`.

+4. **Enable Developer Mode**
-Turn on Developer Mode: In the upper right corner of the extensions page, you will find a toggle switch labeled "Developer mode."
-Turn it on by clicking the switch.
+   - In the upper right corner of the extensions page, toggle the switch that says `Developer mode`.

-Step 5: Load the Unpacked Extension
-Load the Extension: Click on the "Load unpacked" button located at the top left of the page.
+5. **Load the Uncompressed Extension**
+   - Click on the `Load unpacked` button.
-Select the Folder: Navigate to the folder where your unpacked extension is located and select it.
-Then click "Select Folder."
+   - Navigate to the folder where you unzipped the extension files and select it.
-Step 6: Verify the Installation
+   - Click on `Select Folder`.

+6. **Verify the Installation**
-Check the Extension: Once loaded, the extension should appear in the list of installed extensions.
-You can enable or disable it from there.
+   - The extension should now appear in the list of installed extensions.
+Make sure it is enabled.

+## Troubleshooting

+- **The extension does not load**: Ensure that the selected folder contains a valid `manifest.json` file.
+- **Permission errors**: Check the permissions requested in the `manifest.json` file and ensure they are correct.

-Step 7: Use the Extension
+## Uninstalling the Extension

-Access the Extension: If the extension has an icon, it will appear to the right of the address bar.
-Click on it to use the extension.
-By following these steps, you can manually install unpacked extensions in Chrome.
-Enjoy your customized browsing experience!
+If you wish to uninstall the extension:

+1. Go to the extensions page (as described above).
+2. Find the extension you want to remove.
+3. Click the `Remove` button and confirm the action.